-A psychoactive or psychotropic drug affects mental processes and can influence mood, behavior, cognition and perception.
+A psychoactive or psychotropic drug affects mental processes and can influence mood, behaviour, cognition and perception.

-People use drugs for many reasons; to relax, for enjoyment, to be part of a group, out of curiosity, as a coping mechanism or to minimize physical and/or psychological pain and trauma.
+People use drugs for many reasons; to relax, for enjoyment, to be part of a group, out of curiosity, as a coping mechanism or to minimise physical and/or psychological pain and trauma.

 They use drugs for the benefits (perceived and/or experienced), not for the potential harm.
 This applies to both legal and illegal drugs.

 These are some of the different categories of drug use.
 People may use drugs in one or several categories, and one stage will not inevitably lead to another.

 Experimental use: a person tries a drug once or twice out of curiosity.

 Recreational use: a person chooses to use a drug for enjoyment, particularly to enhance a mood or social occasion.

 Situational use: a drug is used to cope with the demands of particular situations.